hamzakeurti/tasks-rule/README.md

 - Task 2: Ten-class classification task
   - Images are from ImageNet.
   - The dataset consists of 60,000 images and ten categories.
 Each category contains 6,000 images.
-  - The compressed file 10-class-classification-dataset.rar is in /data4/chenhaoran.
+  - The compressed file 10-class-classification-dataset.rar is in `/data4/chenhaoran` on img16.
   - There are ten folders in the compressed file and the name of each folder is the category name.

 # fMRI data: